 ICE files a detainer request with a local law enforcement agency when they have reason to believe that an individual is eligible to be deported from the United States, and ICE formally asks that agency to notify ICE in advance of the individual’s release from custody (for example, after serving a prison sentence) so that ICE can then immediately take the person into custody and begin the deportation process.

 Martinez-Guzman was initially charged in Carson City with burglary and possession of stolen property in relation to his alleged actions at the David household in South Reno, as well as immigration offences.
-As of 24 January, he had not been charged with murder, but local law enforcement officials have said they are “confident [they] have evidence that will link him to all four homicides.”
+At the time this fact check was originally published, in January 2019, he had not been charged with murder, but local law enforcement officials said they were “confident [they] have evidence that will link him to all four homicides.”

 - 12 new counts of possession of a stolen firearm, including rifles, shotguns and one handgun belonging to Gerald and Sharon David.